fsantanar/cpu_health_checks/README.md

 pip install cpu_health_checks
 ```

-2. Installing from Source (Git Clone): Alternatively, you can clone the CPU Health Checks repository from GitHub.
-This allows you to have access to the source code and modify it as you want.
+2. Installing from Source (Git Clone): Alternatively, you can clone the CPU Health Checks repository from GitHub and pip install from there.
+This allows you to clearly see the components of the package and if you like edit them as you want.
 To clone the repository, use the following command:

 ```shell
 git clone https://github.com/fsantanar/cpu_health_checks.git